 Overnight Apple Butter

 Cook up a batch of the tastiest apple butter in no time by making it in a slow cooker with this recipe from Amy Traverso, author of "The Apple Lover's Cookbook."
+This recipe also includes instructions for canning apple butter.

 - 5 pounds (about 10 large) mixed apples, peeled, cored, and cut into medium-size pieces